 “One woman, she used to own a jazz club in Japan, has come to see us every week for 20 years,” Richard beams.

 Meanwhile, a few yards down the pathways that wind through the property’s many bungalows and casitas, a different type of live musical energy is brewing.
 Follow the sound of a bell, the charming whale sighting alert, to lead you there.
-While the rolling waves of the Pacific provide the soundtrack to outdoor dining at Nelson’s during the cooler months, Nelson’s summer Sound Series entertains friends and families from Memorial Day Weekend through the last weekend in September.
-The live music happening was designed, in the words of Marcos, to be an event where “three generations can be together and enjoy an amazing sunset, cold drinks and great music.”
+While the rolling waves of the Pacific provide the soundtrack to outdoor dining at Nelson’s during the cooler months, Nelson’s summer Sound Series entertains friends and families from Memorial Day Weekend throughout summer.
 Since its inception in 2013, the Sound Series has welcomed a host of local singer/songwriters and bands that embody the spirit of the South Bay—but none longer tenured than Kevin Sousa, whose uniquely interpreted covers and beachy rock originals can be heard beneath the warm orange glow of the filament lights crisscrossed above the cactus and bramble of the Nelson’s patio.
 Kevin and his bandmates forego the traditional preplanned set list for a play-as-you-go flow, tailoring each show based on their connection with the audience on any given evening.
 The audience hears electric melodies, vibrant low end and hot, peppered rhythms—the foundation for passionately sung songs about lives lived in the surrounding South Bay communities.
 But what do the players hear?